anon-blue/anon.blue/README.txt

 ********************************************************************************
 WARNING:THIS COMPUTER HAS BEEN DAMAGED
-        YOU ARE NOT ALLOWED TO SWITCH ON UNLESS
+        YOU ARE NOT ALLOWED TO SWITCH ON UNLESS EXAMINATIONS HAVE BEEN P